Two bodies recovered after plane used by Amazon crashes in Texas

 The plane, which was operated by Atlas Air Worldwide, had been traveling at 240 knots, or 267 mph, Sumwalt said.

-The nose dive was captured on a camera at Chambers County Jail, he said, adding it wasn't clear why the plain crashed.
+The nose dive was captured on a camera at Chambers County Jail, he said, adding it wasn't clear why the plane crashed.

 Investigators found its wings but were still searching for its black boxes, the data and cockpit voice recorder, though Sumwalt said the devices might be buried so deep in mud that they can’t be located electronically.